mozilla-services/docs/source/sync/storageformat5.rst

 into ciphertext.
 The ciphertext is *signed* with the key bundle's **HMAC key**.
 The *ciphertext*, *IV*, and *HMAC value* are then uploaded to the server.

-When Sync is initially configured, that client generates a random 128 bit sequence called the **Sync Key**.
-This private key is used to derive a special *key bundle* via HKDF.
-This is called the **Sync key bundle**.
-The *Sync key bundle* is used to encrypt and decrypt a special record on the server which holds more *key bundles*. *Key bundles* inside this record are what's used to encrypt and decrypt all other records on the server.
+When Sync is initially configured by signing in with a Firefox Account, the client obtains a 256-bit encryption key called the **Class-B Master Key**.
+This key is used to derive a special *key bundle* via HKDF, called the **Sync Key Bundle**.
+The *Sync Key Bundle* is used to encrypt and decrypt a special record on the server which holds more *key bundles*. *Key bundles* inside this record are what's used to encrypt and decrypt all other records on the server.

 Terminology
 -----------

-Sync Key
+Class-B Master Key
-    128 bit random value which effectively serves as the master key to Sync.
+    256-bit encryption key obtained from Firefox Accounts, which effectively serves as the master key to Sync.

 Key Bundle
     A pair of 256 bit keys.
 One key is used for **symmetric encryption**.
 The other is used for **HMAC hashing**.

 Sync Key Bundle
-    A **Key Bundle** derived from the **Sync Key** via **HKDF**.
+    A **Key Bundle** derived from the **Class-B Master Key** via **HKDF**.

 HKDF
     Cryptographic technique to create values derived from another.